The Holy Apostles

 They were from different backgrounds and had different personalities and occupations.
 Jesus knew each man before He chose him and chose each man for a reason.

 The 12 disciples started as average, unexceptional men of their time: fishermen, farmers, and local magistrates.
-But their dedication to a prophetic Jewish preacher in the backwaters of the Roman Empire transformed them into revolutionaries and, in the process, changed the world itself in ways that would reverberate across time for two thousand years.
-Now, discover the extraordinary, untold stories of the men chosen by Jesus to bring God’s plan to the world.
+But their dedication to a prophetic Jewish preacher in the backwaters of the Roman Empire transformed them into revolutionaries and, in the process, changed the world in ways that would reverberate across time for two thousand years.
+Now, discover the extraordinary, untold stories of the men Jesus chose to bring God’s plan to the world.